 Learn about how the Gulf Coast Workforce Development Board in Texas is working with a Registered Apprenticeship Program (RAP) sponsor to leverage WIOA funding in support of veterans and employers in the community.

 WIOA Title IB, administered by the U.S. Department of Labor's Employment and Training Administration (ETA), provides funding to support workforce development programs for eligible Adults, Dislocated Workers, and Youth.
 This funding is allotted to states based on a formula, generally administered through local Workforce Development Boards, and is supportive of apprenticeship because local Workforce Development Boards can use Title IB funds to help support the two primary components of apprenticeship programs: On-the-Job Learning (OJL), also referred to as On-the-Job Training (OJT), and Related Training and Instruction (RTI).
 WIOA funding can also help provide support services necessary to enable individuals to successfully participate in apprenticeship programs such as tools, books, and uniforms.

-To find out more about WIOA in your state or county, please visit our Partner Finder to locate the Workforce Development Board and American Job Center near you.
+For more information visit our WIOA Adult Program, WIOA Youth Programs and Services, and WIOA Dislocated Worker Program pages.
+To find out more about WIOA Title IB programs in your state or county, please visit CareerOneStop to locate the Workforce Development Board and American Job Center near you.